 While we were in Monterey Bay’s Aquarium, Chantal casually mentioned that I was starting to look like a walrus.
-She did refer to the fact that I hadn’t shaved for 2 weeks and indeed my moustache did have a serious overhang.
-That evening I did an internet search to see if there were any barber shops in Napa.
-It seems that nowadays barbershops are either hipster or 60+ (both the barbers and customers).
+She did refer to the fact that I hadn’t shaved for 2 weeks, and indeed my mustache did have a severe overhang.
+That evening I did an internet search to see if there were any barbershops in Napa.
+It seems that nowadays, barbershops are either hipster or 60+ (both the barbers and customers).
 I ended up at The Gentlemen’s Parlor (2758 Old Sonoma Road), a laid-back and nicely designed barbershop where Mario Montañez gave me an excellent shave and haircut.

 Old Faithful Geyser of California (Calistoga)

-Looking sharp again, we drove to Calistoga in the northern part of Napa Valley to see the The Old Faithful Geyser of California (1299 Tubbs Lane).
-It is one of only 3 geysers in the world that erupt on a regular manner (the other 2 being the Old Faithful in Yellowstone NP and one in New Zealand).
-It’s not a big as the Old Faithful in Yellowstone but with an interval of 20-55 minutes we had 3-to-10-minute-long eruptions up to 80ft / 25m (all depending on the season of the year, but the cycles are always the same).
-They had made nice covered seating areas to be able to sit and await the next eruption – announced with a deep guttural rumble – in the shadows, which at 90F/32C was very welcomed.
+Looking sharp again, we drove to Calistoga in the northern part of Napa Valley to see The Old Faithful Geyser of California (1299 Tubbs Lane).
+It is one of only 3 geysers in the world that erupt in a regular manner (the other 2 being the Old Faithful in Yellowstone NP and one in New Zealand).
+It’s not a big as the Old Faithful in Yellowstone, but with an interval of 20-55 minutes, we had 3-to-10-minute-long eruptions up to 80ft / 25m (all depending on the season of the year, but the cycles are always the same).
+They had made nice covered seating areas to be able to sit and await the next eruption – announced with a deep guttural rumble – in the shadows, which at 90℉/32℃ was very welcomed.

-To kill the time between the eruptions there was gift shop, a mini petting zoo (3 types of animals), a mini geology museum and a nice and tranquil garden.
+To kill time between the eruptions, there was a gift shop, a mini petting zoo (3 types of animals), a mini geology museum, and a tranquil garden.

 Sterling Vineyards (Calistoga)